andb0t/MLlab/docs/README.md

 ![Linear regression](./neuralnetwork_classification_default_example.png)

-After increasing the number of neurons on the second layer to 16, the NN performs reasonably very well.
+After increasing the number of neurons on the second layer to 16, the NN performs very well.

 ```scala
 val clf = new NeuralNetworkClassifier(layers=List(2, 16, 2))